 In September 2010, NASA selected five investigations for Parker Solar Probe:

 Solar Wind Electrons Alphas and Protons Investigation, which will specifically count the most abundant particles in the solar wind — electrons, protons and helium ions — and measure their properties.
 The investigation also is designed to catch some of the particles in a special cup (known as a Faraday cup) for direct analysis.
 Principal Investigator: Justin C. Kasper, Smithsonian Astrophysical Observatory, Cambridge, Mass.; University of Michigan

 The Wide-field Imager, a telescope that will make 3-D images of the sun's corona, or atmosphere.
 The experiment actually will see the solar wind and provide 3-D images of clouds and shocks as they approach and pass the spacecraft.
 This investigation complements instruments on the spacecraft providing direct measurements by imaging the plasma the other instruments sample.
 Principal Investigator: Russell Howard, Naval Research Laboratory, Washington

 The Fields Experiment, which will make direct measurements of electric and magnetic fields, radio emissions, and shock waves that course through the Sun's atmospheric plasma.
 The experiment also serves as a giant dust detector, registering voltage signatures when specks of space dust hit the spacecraft's antenna.
 Principal Investigator: Stuart Bale, University of California Space Sciences Laboratory, Berkeley, Calif.

 The Integrated Science Investigation of the Sun, which consists of two instruments that will take an inventory of elements in the Sun's atmosphere using a mass spectrometer to weigh and sort ions in the vicinity of the spacecraft.
-Principal Investigator: David McComas, Southwest Research Institute, San Antonio.
+Principal Investigator: David McComas, Princeton University, Princeton, NJ.